-Committee on Asian Studies Dr. Sun, chairman Prof. Boyd Dr. Leung Dr. McGrath Prof. Robinson Dr. Stiegman
+Committee on Asian Studies Dr. Bowlby, Chairman Prof. Boyd Dr. Leung Dr. McGrath Prof. Robinson Dr. Sun

-(History) (Political Science) (Languages) (Economics) (Geography) (Religious Studies)
+(Religious Studies) (Political science) (Languages) (Economics) (Geography) (History)

 There is little question of the place or significance of Asian Studies in university education.
 Since World War II, we have witnessed the increasing importance of Asia in world politics and economics and have recognized the need for educated citizens to develop a better understanding of the forces involved.
 An informed acquaintance with the Asian experience in the field of politics, history, culture, philosophy, and religion has become an essential corollary to a full understanding of our own Western experience.